getmouth/statusreport/README.md

 * install django
 * install pandas
 * install numpy
-* Copy the statusapp(status) folder into the virtualenv DIR
+* Copy the statusreport folder into the virtualenv DIR
 * navigate into the app DIR and run [python manage.py runserver] to start the local server. copy the url into the browser and hit enter.